Typos in Kindle ebooks can happen.

 Thanks for using Amazon KDP!

-Any means to rid typos in ebooks is a good thing
+Any means to rid typos in Kindle ebooks is a good thing

 But for KDP to let me know means that they are getting very serious about improving the quality of Kindle ebooks in general.

-It was interesting to note in their email though that they state that readers had reported the errors.
+It was interesting to note in its email, though, that it states that readers had reported the errors.

-I’m not sure how this works, as killing typos in any way is good news, but why rely on readers?
+I’m not sure how this works, as eliminating typos in any way is good news, but why rely on readers?

-For some time, KDP has had a spell checker that analyses any new manuscript that is uploaded to KDP and notifies of any possible spelling errors or typos before publication.
+KDP has a spell checker that analyses a new manuscript when uploading.
+It notifies authors of possible spelling errors before publication.